knative/docs/docs/versioned/install/installing-contour.md

 ## Visibility

-The following table shows the classes and services configurations for how to expose services.
+The following table shows the classes and services that expose Contour services.

 | ExternalIP | ClusterLocal |
 | --- | --- |